retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

     ('user_1', 'cart_button_click', '2019-01-01 00:00:00'),
     ...

 A set of events belonging to a particular user is called *user path* or *user trajectory*.
-Sometimes we will use *CJM (customer journey map)* term as a synonym to eventstream.

 Any eventstream research consists of three fundamental steps: